 What is the first step?

 Call David and chat for a few minutes.
-He will ask you about your voice and will get a sense of your level of experience and development (and it is okay if you are a beginner).
+He will ask you about your voice and will get a sense of your level of experience and development (it's perfectly okay if you are a beginner)!
 Also, he will tell you about his background and process and answer any questions that you may have.

 What happens at my first lesson?

 We begin by explaining to students the fundamental principles that are the building blocks of any great voice and illustrate each of these concepts with our own voice.
 Through a series of quick vocal exercises, we will determine where the student is in their vocal development and then we begin our work.

 How quickly will I see results?